northeastern-rc/rc-public-documentation/docs/source/software/mpi.md

 :::

 :::{note}
-For MPI tasks, `--ntasks=X` is used where `X` requests the number of cpu cores for tasks.
+For MPI tasks, `--ntasks=X` is used, where `X` requests the number of cpu cores for tasks.
 :::

 This script specifies that it needs 4 tasks (i.e., CPU cores), a maximum of 10 minutes of runtime, and 2000MB of memory per CPU.
 It then loads the OpenMPI module and runs the MPI program using mpirun.